Why Choose a Career With Leeds Autism Services?

 Disability Confident Employer

 Leeds Autism Services is part of the Disability Confident Scheme and are a Disability Confident Employer.
-Click on the logo the view our certificate.

 As a Disability Confident Committed Employer we: